nelsonjr/puppet-webinars/migrate-wordpress/README.md

-# Migrating a Wordpress to Google Cloud Platform
+# Migrating a live Wordpress to Google Cloud Platform

 In this webinar we will migrate a live Wordpress site to Google Cloud Platform (GCP), without interruption of service to end users.